 Thanks for checking out part two of my ‘Wrapping Christmas Presents For Our Young Relatives’ posts.
 Yesterday here I showed you the Initialed Gift Tags I made using pages from a trashed book, and today I will show you the flowers I made using coffee filters.

-Note that I needed something to decorate these gifts that could withstand being squished into a box and mailed.
+Note: these are “crushable” gift toppers, meaning they can be squished and will still look nice.
+I needed something to decorate these gifts that could withstand being put into a box and mailed.
 Last year I made these gift tags using vintage Christmas Seals and these Origami Star Decorations that could be flattened to be mailed, and this year I wanted something equally as pretty and practical.

 Before I proceed I must mention though, that we got all the packages in the mail by yesterday, just in time for the guaranteed be-there-before-Christmas deadline.
 The task was a tag-team effort, as I did the wrapping and packing up and Nick did the post office runs (yes there were two of them because I wasn’t quite ready with one package the first time he went).
 The poor guy had to stand in line behind a guy who was disrobing most of his clothing and had it all over the floor, trying to pack it into a box to mail somewhere.
 That was the highlight, among the long waits behind many customers, that only come with mailing things in December.
 So I guess you could say that ‘Nick mailed the parcels in the nick of time, in order to meet the schedule of Saint Nick.’